wso2-extensions/siddhi-io-snmp/docs/api/latest.md

 define stream outputStream(sysLocation string);

 ```
-<p style="word-wrap: break-word">This example shows how to make set request using snmp version v1 It uses keyvalue mapping and chooses transport protocol as UDP.
-After sending the message it can configure target agent in localhost sysLocation (related to oid)</p>
+<p style="word-wrap: break-word">This example shows how to make set request using SNMP version v1 It uses keyvalue mapping and the default transport protocol is UDP.
+The @map annotation specifies that '1.3.6.1.2.1.1.6.0' represents the system location.
+Therefore, when you send the message, the system location of your localhost's SNMP agent is sent in the encoded form.
+The recipient of the massage can derive the system location from '1.3.6.1.2.1.1.6.0' sent with the message.
+After sending the message, it can configure a target agent in the localhost sysLocation (related to OID).</p>

 <span id="example-2" class="md-typeset" style="display: block; color: rgba(0, 0, 0, 0.54); font-size: 12.8px; font-weight: bold;">EXAMPLE 2</span>
 ```